-The famous Grimaldi family has ruled since 1297 under the protection of various countries, but mostly France - the 1963 Treaty with France created a monetary union, confirmed a constitutional monarchy with French responsibility for external affairs, and subjected most French residents to tax.
-The elected Council has little power, with Prince Albert II equivalent to a Chief Executive.
-Monaco has adopted the Euro, has a civil code judicial system and its official language is French.
+The Grimaldi family has ruled since 1297, under the protection of France and various other countries.
+The 1963 treaty with France created a monetary union, confirmed a constitutional monarchy with French responsibility for external affairs, and subjected most French residents in Monaco to tax.
+Prince Albert II is the equivalent to a chief executive of the elected council, which has little power.
+Monaco has adopted the euro, has a civil code judicial system and its official language is French.

 In October 2001 France and Monaco reached agreement on initiatives to counter money laundering in the principality.
 According to the Ministry, Monaco has 'significantly strengthened' its stance against money laundering activities by doubling the number of staff who trace the money launderers as well as pledging to report more suspicious transactions.
 Monaco also undertook to increase its cooperation with the Financial Oversight Commission to revise the rules governing investment management companies and improve upon regulation and transparency in general.

 The tax treaty between the two territories was also modified 'to correct abnormal evolutions in the deduction of executive pay from Monaco's tax on corporate profits.'
 This included a decision that French citizens living in Monaco since 1989 must pay a wealth tax in future.